THE MUSEUM WILL BE RE-OPENING ON 27 MAY 2017!

 Bridging has been an essential part of warfare for thousands of years.
 In this gallery the full history of military bridging is explored.
 Hands on activities from our Sapper Workshop and dressing up are also available for kids.

-The main Museum car park is closed.
+The main Museum car park is closed until 27 May.
 There is limited parking available at the King Charles Hotel car park (included a disabled parking bay) which is opposite the temporary Museum entrance.
 Please note a pass will be needed and should be collected from staff in the Bridge Study Centre and displayed in your vehicle.
 An overflow carpark is sign-posted and is a 5 minute walk from the temporary Museum.
 Click here for a map.

 Annual Ticket Holders: